Becoming An Ally

 What is an Ally?

 An ally is an individual who works to end oppression within their personal and professional life.
 An ally works to end a form of oppression from which they receive privilege.
-For example, a white person who works to end racism, a lesbian woman who works to end discrimination against transgender individuals, or a straight man who combats homophobia.
+For example, a white person who works to end racism, a lesbian who works to end discrimination against transgender individuals, or a straight man who combats homophobia.

 Why be an Ally?

 - By embracing difference in others, you embrace it within yourself.

 - It gives you an opportunity to interact with and learn from a population that you may not be a member of.

 - You will make a difference in the community environment and in the lives of marginalized communities.